German Adoption Lawyer

 Adopting an Adult

-Requirements for an Adoption under German Law
+Requirements for Adoption in Germany

-A wide range of requirements must be met for adoption in Germany.
-First of all, the age of the adopter is decisive.
-The adopter is assumed to have full legal capacity and is at least 25 years old.
-It is irrelevant whether the adopter is single or lives in a partnership.
-In the case of a joint adoption with a spouse, on the other hand, the other person must be at least 21 years old.
-For example, the stepmother who wants to adopt her husband’s child from a previous relationship must be 21 or older.
+In Germany, various requirements must be fulfilled for an adoption.
+The first crucial factor is the age of the adoptive parents.
+It is required under German law that the adoptive parent is fully legally capable and at least 25 years old.
+It does not matter whether the adoptive parent is single or in a partnership.
+In the case of a joint adoption with a spouse, the spouse must be at least 21 years old.
+For example, a stepmother wishing to adopt her husband’s child from a previous relationship must be 21 years or older.

 Other Requirements under German Adoption Law